-Academic Degree Programs Assessment
+Academic Degree Program Assessment

 A current and comprehensive assessment plan is essential for supporting student learning.
-Each degree program is required to maintain an assessment plan which outlines the student learning outcomes for the program and to collect data related to these outcomes on a regular basis.
+Each degree program is required to maintain an assessment plan that outlines the student learning outcomes for the program and to collect data related to these outcomes on a regular basis.
 Assessment plans are typically updated every six to eight years on average.

 Programs are also asked to submit annual updates and periodic status reports, which are used to provide formative feedback on assessment efforts.